dx0o0/DataQualityGroup-MTSClean/README.md

 # DataQualityGroup-MTSClean

 ## Description
 This is the experiment code for the MTSClean: "Efficient Constraint-based Cleaning for Multi-Dimensional Time Series Data".
+MTSClean is a constraint-based multi-dimensional time series data cleaning algorithm.
+It divides the data into different windows, mines the row and column constraints, and then cleans the data based on the constraints.
-In addition, it also includes some constraint mining algorithms for time series data, such as RFDiscover, DAFDiscover and tsdd
+In addition, it also includes some constraint mining algorithms for time series data, such as RFDiscover, DAFDiscover and TSDD

 ## Requirements
 - numpy